Purdue-CS193-Spring-2019/lab-1-gefsits/index.md

 # Gabriel Efsits's first CS193 Lab

 ## Favorite Things About Purdue CS193
--Taking CS193 gets me closer to having a degree
+-Taking CS193 gets me closer to having a degree.

 -CS193 is going to teach me how to use text editors and GitHub

 ## Welcome to GitHub Pages